 - 7 Summary

-- How to take Apple TV screenshots or screen recordings on Mac
+- Take Apple TV screenshots or screen recordings on Mac

-- How to Disable the Floating Screenshots Preview in macOS Mojave
+- Disable the Floating Screenshots Preview in macOS Mojave

 - How to Change the Default Folder for Screenshots on Your Macbook

-- How To Use macOS Or OS X Grab Utility To Take Awesome Screenshots!
+- Use macOS Or OS X Grab Utility To Take Awesome Screenshots!